Breath Tests in Australia

 Generally, you cannot refuse a Police request for a breath sample.
-A breath test request can be refused based on medical grounds.
+But, you can refuse a breath test request based on medical grounds.
 However, if a doctor confirms that a breath test will not affect a person’s health, the test may go ahead.
-Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also considered a refusal.
+Not completing a breath test correctly, by not blowing hard enough or blowing intermittently is also a refusal.
 Refusal can lead to more serious charges.

 There are certain situations when a Police Officer can not request you to complete a breath test.
 These Laws differ from State to State.
 For example, in New South Wales, a police officer cannot ask you to perform a breath test if you have not driven for the last two hours.
 You also cannot be asked to complete a breath test if you are at your own home.

 It is always good to provide a breath sample, even if you think that the Police officer is not right in requesting it.
 If you dispute the test in court, your cooperation will help your case.
-If you refuse a breath test and your refusal is later found to be wrong, you may be charged with the level of a high range drink driving offence.
+If you refuse a breath test and your refusal is later to be wrong, it will charge you with the level of a high range drink driving offence.

-What Happens if I am Stopped for a Breath Test?
+What Happens if I Stop for a Breath Test?

 Generally, when police stop you for a Random Breath Test, the officer will request your driver’s license and ask if you have drunk any alcohol that day.
 You will then be asked to either speak or blow at a breath screening unit or blow into a breathalyzer.
 A breath screening unit records alcohol’s presence on the breath with a yes/no type answer.
 It doesn’t show how much alcohol is actually present.
 A breathalyzer, on the other hand, will detect the level of alcohol in the breath.